sportdb/sport.db.archive/README.md

 - `http://localhost:9292/event/world.2014/round/1`

 And so on.
-Now change the `server.rb` script to fit your needs.
+Now change the `app.rb` script to fit your needs.
 Be bold.
 Enjoy.

 ## License

-The `sportdb.db.service.starter` scripts are dedicated to the public domain.
+The `sportdb.db.starter` scripts are dedicated to the public domain.
 Use it as you please with no restrictions whatsoever.